1. Home

 2. Sharing / Access / Security

-3. How to Tell If Your Calendar Access Is Account-Based or a Link
+3. How to Tell If Your Calendar Access Is Account-Based or Link-Based

-How to Tell If Your Calendar Access Is Account-Based or a Link
+How to Tell If Your Calendar Access Is Account-Based or Link-Based

 There are two ways to share a Teamup calendar: by adding account-based users to a calendar, or by creating and sharing a unique calendar link.